-1. Sectoral Decarbonisation Approach is a method for setting physical intensity targets using sector-specific convergence of emissions intensity.
+- 1. Sectoral Decarbonisation Approach is a method for setting physical intensity targets using sector-specific convergence of emissions intensity.
 For each sector, the CO2e intensity of the portfolio is measured at a base year, from which a target path to 2050 can be derived.
-Portfolio emissions intensity refers to the financed emissions relative to a specific production output, e.g. tonnes of $\rm CO_pe$ per MWh of energy produced.
+Portfolio emissions intensity refers to the financed emissions relative to a specific production output, e.g. tonnes of $\mathrm{CO}2\mathrm{e}$ per MWh of energy produced. - 2.
+Temperature Rating Approach is a method for financial institutions to determine a portfolio's current 'temperature value' based on the public emissions reduction targets of the companies they engage with.
+Financial institutions can align the portfolio's temperature value in a base year with a long-term temperature target. - 3.
+Science Based Targets coverage is a method to set targets on the share of customers who themselves are approved by the SBTi as being in line with the goals of the Paris Agreement.